vuejs/apollo/README.md

 ## Installation

-Try and install this packages before server side set (of packages), add apollo to meteor.js before then, too.
+Try and install these packages before server side set (of packages), add apollo to meteor.js before then, too.

     npm install --save vue-apollo apollo-client